ZhengdaoZhang/my-study/english/README.md

 J: Absolutely.
 If you see any security breaches or incidents, you have to report them immediately.Reporting helps us address issues effectively.
 L: James, what about training?
 Do we have to attend training sessions regularly?
 J: Yes, you have to attend the training every year.
 It helps you stay updated on the latest regulations and best practices.

+### Dialogue 5: Brian asks Sarah about her as a QA tester

+B: Hey, Sarah!
+How's work as QA tester?
+Is it really challenging?
+S: Sometimes.
+Let me tell you how my week usually goes.
+B: Go on, please.
+What's your weekly routine like?
+S: Well, on weekdays, I usually wake up at around 6 and get ready for work.
+B: That's early!
+What's your morning routine?
+S: In the morning, I have breakfast at home and then head to the office at 8.
+B: What's the first thing you do when you arrive?
+S: After I arrive, I check my emails and messages from the team.
+It helps me plan my day.
+B: Great.
+What's next?
+S: After that, during the morning, I start testing the software.
+I have a different task to do each day.
+For example, on Mondays, I test the login process.
+B: So, you test different parts of the software each day?
+S: Exactly!
+At noon, I take a break and have lunch at the café down the street.Then, in the afternoon, I test other features, like the payment system.
+B: I see.
+What else do you do during the week?
+S: On Wednesdays, we have a team meeting at 3.
+Next, I write test reports and document any bugs I found during the day.
+B: Sounds like a very productive week!
+S: Yes, there are a lot of things, but I like collaborating to improve the quality of our software.
+B: Thanks for sharing, Sarah!
+It's interesting to know what you do.
+S: You're welcome.
+Brian.
+When we have some time, I want to ask you about your week as a dev, okay?
+B: Sure thing!